 Although this option may be wise for some, there are a few drawbacks.
 One such issue is that by keeping the funds tied in to an employer’s plan, you could have limited options in which to invest your money.
 In addition, there could also be limitations associated with the new employer’s plan such as who you may choose as a beneficiary for your account.

 I experienced this issue when I moved employers and had to shift from a Fidelity 401K based plan to one that had much fewer options and higher fees.
 While the move between 401K plans was very straight forward, make sure you look at the investment options you have and what (additional) fees you may have to pay.

 Roll Your Funds Into A Self Managed Rollover IRA Plan

 When leaving an employer, many people choose to rollover their 401(k) funds into an IRA, or Individual Retirement Account.
 A rollover simply means moving your retirement savings from your employers plan to a self managed plan.
 An IRA rollover will allow you to not only continue saving on a tax deferred basis, but it also comes with a very wide variety of investment choices for you.

 By investing in an IRA account, you may choose to invest your funds into stocks, bonds, mutual funds, or a number of other vehicles, thus allowing you more diversification and a better allocation of your assets.
-Open an IRA at OptionsHouse Today and Get 100 Commission-Free Trades and up to $125 in Transfer Fees.
+You can open up a Rollover IRA at most leading financial and brokerage institutions.

 If you have an employer sponsored plan through one of the major retirement account administrators like Vanguard or Fidelity, the process to rollover to an individual IRA is actually very easy.
 I recently had to do this rollover for my wife after she lost her job and the whole process took less than 10 minutes and she was able to keep the same diversified portfolio of funds in her self managed IRA as was available in her employer’s 401K plan.